Security-Onion-Solutions/securityonion-docs/yara.rst

 Managing Existing YARA Rules
 ----------------------------

 You can manage existing YARA rules via :ref:`detections`.
-There are two main ways to do so:
+There are two ways to do so:

 - From the main :ref:`detections` interface, you can search for the desired detection and click the binoculars icon.
 - From the :ref:`alerts` interface, you can click an alert and then click the ``Tune Detection`` menu item.